The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect

 \section{Abstract}

-Arising from the factorizations of Dedekind zeta-functions of non-Galois cubic fields, we obtain Artin $L$-functions of two-dimensional irreducible representations.
-In this paper, we study the distribution of values of such Artin $L$-functions as the cubic fields are varying.
+Arising from the factorizations of Dedekind zeta-functions of cubic fields, we obtain Artin $L$-functions of certain two-dimensional representations.
+In this paper, we study the value-distribution of such Artin $L$-functions for families of non-Galois cubic fields in conductor aspect.
 We prove that various mean values of the Artin $L$-functions are represented by integrals involving a density function which can be explicitly constructed.
-The result is applied to the study on the distribution of class numbers of cubic fields.
+By the class number formula, the result is applied to the study on the distribution of class numbers of cubic fields.

-\subjclass[2010]{Primary 11R42; Secondary 11R16}
+\subjclass[2020]{Primary 11R42; Secondary 11R16}